workstaffhq/helpcenter/docs/workers/getting-started.md

 ## Sign In

-Once your employer has created an account for you, you'll be able to log in and claim your Workstaff profile.
-You can claim your profile using either your phone number or your email address.
+Once your employer has created an account for you, you'll be able to log in and claim your Workstaff profile using either your phone number or your email address.

 :::important